-4. When the State sales and use tax rate on unprepared food items eligible for purchase with United States Department of Agriculture food coupons is reduced to 3% beginning October 1, 2006, what will be the State sales and use tax rate on sales of such food items to persons 85 years of age or older?
+4. When the state sales and use tax exemption for unprepared food items eligible for purchase with United States Department of Agriculture food coupons begins November 1, 2007, what will be the State sales and use tax rate on sales of such food items to persons 85 years of age or older?